yfzzzyyls/dsdSim/simulator/DESIGN.md

 - Set `scheduler.decode.chunk_tokens` (or global `decode_chunk_tokens`) to control per-step token allotments; the scheduler re-enqueues the next chunk when the prior chunk finishes so new sequences can interleave immediately.
 - Existing batch knobs (`max_batch_requests`, `max_batch_tokens`, `max_wait_ms`) continue to bound each step, and the ChunkBarrier ensures the original completion event fires only after all chunks succeed.

+#### Prefill / Decode Pool Isolation and Draft Affinity  *(NEW)*

+- **Per-target pool split.** Each target server exposes distinct prefill and decode sub-pools (e.g., a 4-GPU host may dedicate 1 GPU to prefill, 3 GPUs to decode).
+Scheduler phase configs must route prefill jobs exclusively to prefill pools and decode jobs exclusively to decode pools—the simulator must never admit a decode job into a prefill pool or vice versa.
+- **Dedicated connectivity.** Drafts build explicit connections that encode which target they contact.
+Once a draft’s prefill request is assigned to target *T*, all subsequent decode rounds for that conversation must stay on *T*.
+The connection table enforces this affinity so routing algorithms decide which target to engage but cannot migrate a conversation mid-flight.
+- **Router choice still matters.** With multiple targets per cluster the router selects which target handles the prefill leg.
+Because decode jobs inherit the same target, load-balancing (JSQ, RR, random, etc.) directly governs queue depth on each pool and therefore latency.
+- **Configuration guidance.** Auto-topology expansion should emit separate pool definitions for prefill/decode with the appropriate GPU counts, and the scheduler should map each phase to the matching pool.
+Draft metadata must list reachable targets so the connection builder (and later the scheduler) can respect the pool isolation constraints automatically.

 #### Conversation-Level Metrics & Load Sweeps

 - `Metrics.summary()` now aggregates per-request timelines (grouped by `request_id`) in addition to per-job latencies, emitting conversation-level averages and tail percentiles plus completion counts and rates.
 Each draft attaches a stable `conversation_id` to all generated chunks and records start/end timestamps when a conversation completes.